ivadomed/model_seg_sc-gm-lesion_human_ms_exvivo_t2star/training_scripts/README.md

 To be able to use nnU-Net trainer, we need to convert the file structure, notably:
 - Rename and organize files according to train/test sets
 - Create the descriptor `data.json`
+- Convert files to 3D NIfTI objects (even though these are single slice), to address #6.

 ~~~
 python convert_bids_to_nnunet.py --path-data ${PATH_DATA}_slice